majewsky/shove/README.md

 Invoke `shove` without any arguments, with the following environment variables set:

 - `SHOVE_PORT` defines on which port shove will listen for HTTP requests.
-- `SHOVE_SECRET` contains a secret key which you also need to enter in GitHub's webhook UI, so that GitHub can sign webhook events.
+- `SHOVE_SECRET` contains a secret key which you also need to enter in GitHub/Gitea's webhook UI, so that GitHub/Gitea can sign webhook events.
 - `SHOVE_CONFIG` contains the path to a configuration file.
 If not, `./shove.yaml` is used instead.